Homomorphisms into totally disconnected, locally compact groups with dense image: Introduction

-We next consider completions of Hecke pairs.
-This is not a restriction; it merely allows us to organize our discussion.
-Recall that two subgroups $U$ and $V$ of a group $G$ are \textbf{commensurate} if $U\cap V$ has finite index in both $U$ and $V$. \begin{defn} A \defbold{(topological) Hecke pair} is a pair of groups $(G,U)$ where $G$ is a topological group and $U$ is an open subgroup of $G$ that is \defbold{commensurated}, that is, $gUg^{-1}$ and $U$ are commensurate for all $g \in G$. \end{defn} \begin{defn} For a Hecke pair $(G,U)$, a \defbold{completion map} for $(G,U)$ is a continuous homomorphism $\phi: G \rightarrow H$ with dense image so that $H$ is a \tdlc group and $U$ is the preimage of a compact open subgroup of $H$.
-We say that $H$ is a \defbold{\tdlc completion} of $(G,U)$.
-When $H$ is also second countable, we call $H$ a \textbf{\tdlcsc completion}. \end{defn}

-A Hecke pair $(G,U)$ admits two canonical completions: The Belyaev completion, denoted $\hat{G}_U$, and the Schlichting completions, denoted $G\ssl U$.
-The canonical homomorphisms are denoted $\beta_U$ and $\beta_{G/U}$.
-These completions are the `largest' and `smallest' completions in the following sense:
+We next consider completion maps $\phi: G \rightarrow H$ where a specified subgroup $U$ of $G$ is the preimage of a compact open subgroup of $H$.
+In this case, there are two canonical completions of $G$ such that $U$ is the preimage of a compact open subgroup of the completion: the \defbold{Belyaev completion}, denoted by $\hat{G}_U $, and the \defbold{Schlichting completion}, denoted by $G \ssl U$.
+These completions are the `largest' and `smallest' completions in the following sense.
+We denote by $\beta_U:G\rightarrow \hat{G}_U$ and $\beta_{G/U}:G\rightarrow G\ssl U$ the canonical inclusion homomorphisms.